-If you need to adjust the temperature on either the refrigerator or freezer compartment, use the settings listed [below].
+If you need to adjust the temperature on either the refrigerator or freezer compartment, use the settings listed in the chart below as a guide.

 Note: Except when starting the refrigerator, do not adjust the control more than one setting at a time.
 Wait 24 hours between adjustments for the temperature to stabilize.